 Have you been experiencing fatigue, chronic pain, allergies, sinus issues, depression, anxiety, bloating, cramping, abdominal pain, diarrhea, and/or constipation?
-Or maybe you just aren’t feeling your absolute best.
+Or maybe you just aren’t feeling your absolute best?
 If so, you might want to consider the elimination diet.
 The elimination diet is the gold standard for uncovering food sensitivities and food intolerances that are frequently overlooked as a major contributor to a whole host of inflammatory conditions.
 It’s been used by allergists and registered dietitians for decades and is currently used frequently in functional medicine.
 It can be extremely valuable in finding information.
-It uncovers foot triggers which can help you determine what foods are best for you…and of course, what foods are not.
-There is no one size fits all.
+It uncovers foot triggers that can help you determine what foods are best for you…and of course, what foods are not.
+There is no one-size-fits-all.
 Everyone is unique.

 What foods do you eliminate?